paeterchae/TDA-Token-Generator/README.md

 3. Tokens must be regenerated every 90 days.
 The Trade Alert Bot is programmed to automatically do this starting 85 days after token generation, but **this only occurs if a successful API call is made**.
 This means that the Trade Alert Bot must be actively used in Discord at least once between days 85-90.
 If this condition is not met, the bot will fail and a new token must be manually generated and uploaded to restart it.

 ## Offline Method
-This method is easiest, but requires you to run Python and pip locally on your machine.
+This method is easiest, but requires you to run Python and pip locally on your machine. *Note that the commands below are configured for Windows OS and may be different if you are running the script on Linux or MacOS.*
 1. Open terminal.
 2. Type *git clone https://github.com/stonkpab/TDA-Token-Generator.git*
 3. Type *cd TDA-Token-Generator*